-- 1. The City is a duly created and validly existing municipal corporation and charter city with the power to adopt the Resolution, enter into the Paying Agent Agreement, perform the agreements on its part contained therein, and issue the Bonds. - 2.
-The Resolution and the Paying Agent Agreement constitute the valid and binding obligations of the City, enforceable against the City.
+- 1. The City is a duly created and validly existing municipal corporation and charter city with the power to adopt the Resolution, perform the agreements on its part contained therein and issue the Notes. - 2.
+The Resolution constitutes a valid and binding obligation of the City, enforceable against the City. - 3.
+Pursuant to the Act, the Resolution creates a first lien on funds pledged by the Resolution for the security of the Notes.